eddie-knight/eddie-knight.github.io/content/post/nix_arc-signup.md

 ### New Bonus!

-Participants who sign up here before June 30th will get a free sticker pack _and_ an early access copy of the audiobook before it is available on Audible in mid-July!
+Active participants who sign up here before June 30th will get a free sticker pack _and_ an early access copy of the audiobook before it is available on Audible in mid-July!

 ### Sign up to the Advanced Reader mailing list